Ewsmyth/DataNaviGatr2/README.md

 Install Docker → Install Portainer → Paste docker-compose.yml into Portainer Stacks → Deploy
 ```

-Once deployed, users open the web UI, upload JSON survey files, and query the data without needing to know where PostgreSQL, MongoDB, or the backend APIs live.

 ---

 ## ✨ What This System Does